Skip to main content

 Are Dachshunds good for apartments?

-For more apartment-suited breeds, see: Best Dogs for Apartments
+For guidance on apartment-suitable breeds, see: Best Dogs for Apartments

 • Intervertebral disc disease (IVDD)